smartcontractkit/chainlink-evm/contracts/README.md

 # Chainlink Smart Contracts

 > [⚠️ __IMPORTANT__]
-> Since `v1.5.0` of the Chainlink contracts package, some dependencies are no longer vendored and require the setup of remappings.
+> Since `v1.5.0` of the Chainlink contracts package, some dependencies are no longer vendored and require the use of remappings.
 > See the setup instructions for use in Solidity projects.
 >
 > Since `v1.4.0` of the Chainlink contracts, the contracts have been moved to their own repository: